-Response rates
+7. Response rates

 As always, it is very important to achieve a high response rate in this survey.
-You will be given an individual response rate target as part of the new KPI system, which will be implemented on SSA, as on other studies, this year.
+You will be given an individual response rate target as part of the KPI system.

 Please keep trying to contact all the issued addresses until the KPI fieldwork deadline and call back as often as you can while you are still in the area.
 However, bear in mind that you should not make more than 9 calls to an address, unless you have begun interviewing or have made an appointment.
 If you sense a respondent may be about to refuse, it often helps if you withdraw, offering to call again at a more convenient time, before a formal refusal is actually given.
 The SSA respondent leaflet might be helpful in this situation.
 Only by interviewing as many as possible of those selected for the sample can we be confident that the answers you get are representative of the views of everyone in Scotland.